 In the first century, the Christians of Rome did not have their own cemeteries and used common burial places.
 For this reason, Saint.
-Peter was buried on the Vatican Hill accessible to everyone; similarly saint Paweł – in the necropolis on Via Ostiense.
+Peter was buried on Vatican Hill accessible to everyone; similarly, saint Paul – in the necropolis on Via Ostiense.
 Over time, the Christian community decided that it was necessary to create separate burial places for the followers of Jesus.

 One of the reasons for this decision was that Christians rejected the crematory burial commonly used by followers of traditional Roman beliefs.
 The establishment of separate cemeteries for Christians on the surface was also difficult due to the high price of land in the Eternal City.